semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 References help to define specific rulesets for languages, libraries, and frameworks that are available in <a href="https://semgrep.dev/explore">Semgrep Registry</a>.
 See the references in the following two rules:

-- A rule that is finding an issue in React: https://semgrep.dev/playground/r/typescript.react.security.audit.react-href-var.react-href-var?editorMode=advanced
+- A rule that is finding an issue in React: <LinkToRegistryRule ruleId="typescript.react.security.audit.react-href-var.react-href-var" />
     ```
     references:
       - react
     ```
-- A rule that is detecting an issue in Express: https://semgrep.dev/playground/r/javascript.sequelize.security.audit.sequelize-injection-express.express-sequelize-injection
+- A rule that is detecting an issue in Express: <LinkToRegistryRule ruleId="javascript.sequelize.security.audit.sequelize-injection-express.express-sequelize-injection" />
     ```
     references:
       - express